-A provisional ballot allows the voter to cast a vote if:
+- A provisional ballot allows you to cast a vote if:

-- 1. There is a question about the voter's qualification to vote in the precinct (e.g., the voter is not on the poll book) which is not resolved by a fail-safe procedure and the voter believes he/she is qualified to vote in the precinct.
+- There is a question about your qualification to vote in the precinct (for example, you are not on the poll book), which is not resolved by a fail-safe procedure and you believe you are qualified to vote in the precinct; or

-- 2. The voter has been challenged as not qualified to vote in his/her precinct (example: the voter did not have photo identification)
+- You have been challenged as not qualified to vote in your precinct (for example, you did not have photo identification).

 - A person may not challenge the right of an individual to vote at an election in the precinct solely on the basis of the individual’s:

 - Being adjudged mentally ill and committed to an institution; or

 - Registration to vote at an address that is housing provided for students by the educational institution.